 Logo

-Our clearly-identified outreach van with its Salvation Army markings is a familiar sight on the streets of Ottawa.
+Our clearly-identified Outreach and Housing van with its Salvation Army markings is a familiar sight on the streets of Ottawa.

-We use the van to transport homeless and at-risk people from the streets to safe, appropriate shelter.
+We use a marked vehicle to transport homeless and at-risk people from the community to safe, appropriate shelter.

 Appropriate shelter can include taking clients to harm reduction units and withdrawal-management services.